brandur/sorg/content/drafts/postgres-sortsupport.md

 ```

 `ApplySortComparator` gets a comparison result between two
-values.
+datum values.
 It'll compare two abbreviated keys where
-appropriate (it may full back to authoritative comparison
-in cases where key abbreviation has been aborted) and
-handles `NULL` sorting semantics.
-Comparisons occur in the
+appropriate and handles `NULL` sorting semantics.
+The
-spirit of C's `strcmp`: when comparing `(a, b)`, `-1`
+return value of a comparison follows the spirit of C's
+`strcmp`: when comparing `(a, b)`, `-1` indicates `a < b`,
-indicates `a < b`, 0 indicates equality, and `1` indicates
-`a > b`.
+0 indicates equality, and `1` indicates `a > b`.

-The algorithm returns immediately if inequality was
+The algorithm returns immediately if inequality (`!= 0`)
-detected.
-Otherwise, it checks to see if abbreviated keys
+was detected.
+Otherwise, it checks to see if abbreviated
-were used, and if so applies the authoritative if they
+keys were used, and if so applies the authoritative
+comparison (comparing full values from the heap) if they
 were.
-Because information in abbreviated keys is limited,
+Because space in abbreviated keys is limited, two
-two being equal doesn't necessarily indicate that the
+being equal doesn't necessarily indicate that the values
-values that they represent are.
+that they represent are.

 ``` c
 if (sortKey->abbrev_converter)